 The Company performs a goodwill impairment review in the fourth quarter of each year or when facts and circumstances indicate goodwill may be impaired.
 In accordance with the accounting guidance, the Company may first perform a qualitative assessment on none, some, or all of its reporting units to determine whether further quantitative impairment testing is necessary.
-Factors that the Company may consider in its qualitative assessment include, but are not limited to, general economic conditions, changes in the markets in which the Company operates, changes in input costs that may affect earnings and cash flows, trends over multiple periods and the difference between the reporting unit's fair value and carrying amount as determined in the most recent fair value calculation.
+Factors that the Company may consider in its qualitative assessment include, but are not limited to, general economic conditions, changes in the markets in which the Company operates and changes in input costs that may affect revenue growth, gross margin percentages and cash flow trends over multiple periods.

 The quantitative impairment test involves a number of assumptions and judgments, including the calculation of fair value for the Company's identified reporting units.
-The Company determines the estimated fair value for each reporting unit based on an average of the estimated fair values calculated using an income and a market approach.
+The Company determines the estimated fair value for each reporting unit based on an average of the estimated fair values calculated using both market and income approaches.
 The Company uses an average of the two methods in estimating fair value because it believes they both provide an appropriate fair value for the reporting units.
 The Company's estimates of future cash flows include assumptions concerning future operating performance and economic conditions and may differ from actual future cash flows.
-Under the market approach, the Company obtains available information regarding multiples used in recent transactions, if any, involving transfers of controlling interests in the consumer and industrial packaging industry.
-The Company also reviews publicly available trading multiples based on the enterprise value of companies in the consumer and industrial packaging industry whose shares are publicly traded.
+Under the market approach, the Company obtains available information regarding multiples used in recent transactions, if any, involving transfers of controlling interests in the consumer and industrial packaging industries.

+The Company also reviews publicly available trading multiples based on the enterprise value and revenue of companies in the consumer and industrial packaging industries whose shares are publicly traded.
 The appropriate multiple is applied to the respective financial results of the reporting unit to obtain an estimated fair value.

 Under the income approach, fair value is calculated as the sum of the projected discounted cash flows of the reporting unit over the next five years and the terminal value at the end of those five years.
 The projected cash flows generally include moderate to no growth assumptions, depending on the reporting unit, unless there has recently been a material change in the business or a material change is forecasted.
-The discount rate used is based on the average weighted-average cost of capital of companies in the consumer and industrial packaging industry, which information is available through various sources.
+The discount rate used is based on the average weighted-average cost of capital of companies in the consumer and industrial packaging industries, which information is available through various sources, adjusted for specific risk premiums for each reporting unit

-The Company completed its annual review for 2018 and determined that no adjustments to the carrying value of goodwill were necessary.
-Although no goodwill impairment was recorded, there can be no assurances that future goodwill impairments will not occur.
+The Company completed its annual review for 2019 and recorded an impairment charge of \$25 related to the European Aerosol and Promotional Packaging reporting unit as further described below.
+The fair value of all other reporting units exceeded their carrying value as of October 1, 2019.
+Although an impairment charge was not recorded for any of the Company's other reporting units, there can be no assurances that future goodwill impairments will not occur.